← Back to 史記

 西 使 使 使 使使

-In the sixth year, Qin destroyed Eastern Zhou and established the Sanchuan commandery.
-In the seventh year, Qin captured thirty-seven cities from Zhao at Yuci.
-Qin established the Taiyuan commandery.
+In the sixth year, Qin destroyed Eastern Zhou and established Sanchuan Commandery.
+In the seventh year, Qin captured thirty-seven Zhao cities at Yuci and established Taiyuan Commandery.
 In the ninth year, King Zheng of Qin first ascended the throne.
-In the tenth year, Zhao sent Lian Po as general to attack Fanyang and captured it.
+In the tenth year, Zhao sent Lian Po as general to attack Fanyang, and he captured it.
 King Xiaocheng of Zhao died, and King Daoxiang succeeded him.
 They sent Yue Cheng to replace Lian Po.
 Lian Po did not obey and attacked Yue Cheng.
 Yue Cheng fled, and Lian Po fled to the city of Daliang.
-In the twelfth year, Zhao sent Li Mu to attack Yan and captured Wusui and Fangcheng.
+In the twelfth year, Zhao sent Li Mu to attack Yan, and he captured Wusui and Fangcheng.
 Ju Xin had formerly lived in the state of Zhao and was friendly with Pang Nuan, but then fled to Yan.
-Yan saw that Zhao had been repeatedly hard pressed by Qin, and Lian Po had left, so they made Pang Nuan the general.
+Yan saw that Zhao had been repeatedly hard-pressed by Qin, and that Lian Po had left, so they made Pang Nuan the general.
 They wished to take advantage of Zhao's weakness to attack it.
 They asked Ju Xin.
-Xin said: "Pang Nuan is easy to deal with."
+Xin said, “Pang Nuan is easy to deal with.”
 Yan sent Ju Xin as the general to attack Zhao.
 Zhao sent Pang Nuan to attack him, captured twenty thousand Yan soldiers, and killed Ju Xin.
-Qin captured twenty cities from Wei and established the Dong commandery.
-In the nineteenth year, Qin captured nine cities from Zhao at Ye.
+Qin captured twenty cities from Wei and established Dong Commandery.
+In the nineteenth year, Qin captured nine Zhao cities at Ye.
 King Daoxiang of Zhao died.
 In the twenty-third year, the heir apparent Dan, who was a hostage in Qin, fled back to Yan.
-In the twenty-fifth year, Qin captured and destroyed King An of Han and established the Yingchuan commandery.
-In the twenty-seventh year, Qin captured King Qian of Zhao and destroyed Zhao.
-Zhao's Prince Jia established himself as King of Dai.
+In the twenty-fifth year, Qin captured King An of Han, destroyed Han, and established Yingchuan commandery.
+In the twenty-seventh year, Qin captured King Qian and destroyed Zhao.
+Prince Jia of Zhao established himself as King of Dai.

 30